TudorPuscasul/Europle-Project/README.md

 JavaScript, HTML, CSS, and Bootstrap to create a responsive and visually engaging user interface.
 Enhanced user experience with smooth animations and intuitive design

+Php server has to be started before opening index